Automating video editing in n8n

-I treat this as a pipeline.
-Each stage produces a clear artifact the next stage reads.
-The main pieces are: a searchable B-roll library, transcription, an AI cut list, AI-led clip matching, then a Final Cut Pro XML export.
-Aim to automate the repetitive joins, not the creative polish.
+I treat it as a pipeline.
+Each stage produces something the next stage reads.
+The main pieces are a searchable B-roll library, transcription, an AI cut list, AI clip matching, then a Final Cut Pro XML export.
+The aim is to automate the repetitive joins, not the creative work.

 1) Creating a searchable B-roll library

-- My library sits in Notion.
-I store around 200 clips with a thumbnail, filename, duration, location, subject tags, and a short description.
+- My library lives in Notion.
+I keep around 200 clips with a thumbnail, filename, duration, location, subject tags, and a short description.
 A simple schema works best: title, shot type, dominant action, colour, and usable range.

 - I generate descriptions with a Python script and a vision model.
 The script extracts a frame, sends it to a vision API, and writes back a one-line caption plus three tags.
 That lets GPT-style models find specific shots by description.

-- Practical tip: keep one-shot metadata fields small.
+- Keep the metadata fields small.
 Search by tag and by a single-sentence description.
-That reduced my manual scanning from minutes to seconds.
+That cut manual scanning from minutes to seconds.

 - Upload the voiceover or interview to n8n.
 I add a node that posts the file to Whisper.
 Request word-level timestamps.